|

 Unionid Mussels in Kansas

 They are related to the Asiatic Clam, and have the same arrangement of the shell teeth.
-About 20 species are known from Kansas. ...
-Wildlife Research Center web site.
-A good article about mussels in Missouri (including a recipe for Asian Clam chowder!) can be found on the Missouri Department of Conservation web site.
-The outstanding book ...
+About ... are an important part of the aquatic food chain.
+The Asiatic Clam (Corbicula fluminea) is also NOT a unionid mussel.
+This small (< 1 ...
+A good article about mussels in Missouri (including a recipe for Asian Clam chowder!) can be found on the Missouri Department of Conservation web ...

 gpnc.org